Ponce, Puerto Rico: Recent history

 The municipality of Ponce became the first in Puerto Rico to obtain its autonomy on October 27, 1992, under a new law (The Autonomous Municipalities Act of the Commonwealth of Puerto Rico) enacted by the Puerto Rican legislature.
 Ponce's mayor for 15 years, Rafael Cordero Santiago ("Churumba"), credited for leading the municipal government to that accomplishment, died in office on the morning of January 17, 2004, after suffering three consecutive strokes.
 Vice-mayor Delis Castillo Rivera de Santiago finished his term.
 Cordero was succeeded by Francisco Zayas Seijo.
 In the 2008 general elections María "Mayita" Meléndez was elected mayor of the city of Ponce and served three terms.
 The current (2021) mayor is Luis Irizarry Pabón who became the first mayoral candidate in the modern history of Ponce to win with more than 60% of votes cast.

 The city is also the governmental seat of the Autonomous Municipality of Ponce, and the regional hub for various commonwealth entities.
 For example, it serves as the southern hub for the Judiciary of Puerto Rico.
 It is also the regional center for various other commonwealth and federal government agencies.

 Ponce has improved its economy in the last years.
 In recent years, Ponce has solidified its position as the second most important city of Puerto Rico based on its economic progress and increasing population.
 Today, the city of Ponce is the second largest in Puerto Rico outside of the San Juan metropolitan area.
 Its nicknames include: La Perla del Sur (The Pearl of the South) and La Ciudad Señorial (The Noble or Lordly City).
 The city is also known as La Ciudad de las Quenepas (Genip City), from the abundant amount of this fruit that grows within its borders.
 The complete history of Ponce can be appreciated at the Museo de la Historia de Ponce, which opened in the city in 1992.
 It depicts the history of the city from its early settlement days until the end of the 20th century.

 On September 20, 2017, Hurricane Maria struck the island of Puerto Rico.
 In Ponce, $1,000 million in damages were the initial estimates.
 An estimated 3,500 homes were completely or partially destroyed.
 The hurricane triggered numerous landslides in Ponce.
+Ponce was also struck by a magnitude 6.4 earthquake on January 7, 2020 in the 2019-2020 Puerto Rico earthquakes.